mel-edo/mel-edo/README.md

 💻 **Projects in progress**

+· Gameboy emulator using rust

 · Hyprland rice using quickshell

-· Gameboy emulator using rust

 · Voice assistant for linux

 🌱 **Currently exploring**

-· Rust systems dev
+· Emu dev

-· OS stuff
+· Cool static websites

 <details>
   <summary>🐧 Know more about me</summary>